Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost Model

+Before presenting, in the next section, the analysis of the optimal operating point that can be obtained through our model, let us highlight a few important features.
+First, in our model, the balance between the communication and compute costs are defined by the two parameters $\theta$ and $\beta$.
+The former defines the cost of sending a single parameter (e.g., a float), while the latter defines the cost of performing a floating point operation in the gradient computation.
 Moreover, the dependency of the model with the specific algorithm considered is limited to the formula of the number of rounds $R(\gamma)$ to achieve $\varepsilon$-accuracy (Equation~\ref{eq_rounds}) and the number of floating point operations to compute all gradients, $G(\gamma)$ (Equation~\ref{eq:G-gamma}).
 The rest of the model does not depend on the specific definition of the DSRVG algorithm, and can thus be used also with other ML algorithms.
 Also remember that DRSVG already represents a broad class of ML algorithms itself.